Burn Pit Exposure

 U.S. District Court Judge Roger W. Titus for the District of Maryland dismissed the burn pit lawsuits consolidated in In re: KBR, Inc. Burn Pit Litigation MDL.

 The U.S. Court of Appeals for the Fourth Circuit vacates the district court’s decision and remands the In re: KBR, Inc. Burn Pit Litigation back to the district court for further proceedings.

-The following links may be useful to those interested in learning more about burn pits and the burn pit litigation:
+The following links may be useful to those interested in learning more about burn pits and possible reforms: